SigmanGroup/GetProperties/README.md

-## Usage
+## GetProperties

-Use the gpenv_311.yml file to create a conda environment.
-You must also install the old version of GoodVibes
+This repository contains an updated version of the Sigman group's "Get_Properties" script with enhanced features such as parallelization and automated conversion of Gaussian 16 logfiles.

 ## Installation
 1. Create a conda environment using the  gpenv_311.yml file. <br>
     `conda env create -f gpenv_311.yml`

 2. Activate the environment. <br>
     `conda activate gp_env`

 3. Install Goodvibes (Jupyter Notebook branch) <br>
     `git clone https://github.com/patonlab/goodvibes` <br>
     `cd goodvibes` <br>
     `git checkout GV2021` <br>
     `python setup.py install` <br>

+## Usage
+Use the gpenv_311.yml file to create a conda environment.
+You must also install the old version of GoodVibes

 ## Parallelized Functions
 1.  get_goodvibes_e